 Independence Hall

-While the significance may be missed on the very youngest children, it’s hard not to include one of America’s most important buildings – Independence Hall.
+While the significance may be missed on younger children, it’s hard not to include one of America’s most important buildings – Independence Hall.
 It’s the birthplace of the country and the location where the Declaration of Independence and the Constitution were signed.

 The building is also one of the Philadelphia historical sites that can be toured for free.
 Arrange a free guided tour at The Independence Visitor’s Center located across the street.
 Tours are about 40 minutes long, so perfect for short attention spans, and they’re conducted by park rangers of Independence National Historical Park.